hetida/hetida-designer/docs/structuring_exceptions.md

 Only exceptions raised in the process stage `EXECUTING_COMPONENT_CODE` cause errors with the `operator_info` attribute, for the other porcess stages this information is not accessible.

-Since the most common use case for exceptions is dealing with unexpected input, there is also `ComponentInputValidationException` defined in the hetida designer runtime, which inherits from `ComponentException`.
+Since the most common use case for exceptions is dealing with unexpected input, there is also `ComponentInputValidationException` defined in the hetida designer runtime.
+This class inherits from `ComponentException` and has the additional input parameter `input_names`, which consumes a list of strings that is added to the `extra_information` dictionary under the key `input_names`.
 It is of course also possible to inherit again from this exception or from `ComponentException` itself.

 ```python